Category-Theoretic Reconstruction of Schemes from Categories of Reduced Schemes: Local Domains

 \begin{proof} First, we prove necessity.
 Suppose that \(X\) is irreducible local, and \(|X|\) is not of cardinality \(1\).
 Let \(x_1\in X\) be the unique closed point and \(x_2\in X\) the unique generic point.
-Then it follows immediately that the triple \((X,x_1,x_2)\) satisfies conditions \ref{enumi: irred local 1} and \ref{enumi: irred local 2}.
+Then it follows immediately that the triple \((X,x_1,x_2)\) satisfies condition \ref{enumi: irred local 2}.

 Next, we prove that \(X\) satisfies condition \ref{enumi: irred local 3}.
 Let \((Y,y_1,y_2)\) be a valuative triple and \(f:Y\to X\) a morphism such that \(x_1\in f(Y)\).
 Then there exists a point \(y\in Y\) such that \(f(y) = x_1\).
 Since either \(y_1\in Y\) or \(y_2 \in Y\) is the unique closed point of \(Y\) (cf. \autoref{lem: str local is local domain} \ref{enumi: lem: str local cl or gen}), either \(y\rsa y_1\) or \(y \rsa y_2\) holds.
 Hence either \(x_1 \rsa f(y_1)\) or \(x_1 \rsa f(y_2)\) holds.
 Since \(x_1\) is the unique closed point of \(X\), either \(f(y_1) = x_1\) or \(f(y_2) = x_1\) holds.
 Thus \(X\) satisfies condition \ref{enumi: irred local 3}.